cloudlane-one/k8s-cloud/README.md

 #### Cluster config and secrets

-Then copy the default config values file `./config.yaml` to `./$CLUSTER_NAME.config.yaml` and the secrets template file `./secrets.yaml` to `./$CLUSTER_NAME.secrets.yaml`.
-Fill in the required values and change the optional ones to your liking.
+Then copy the default cluster config file `./roles/cluster/vars/config.yaml` to `./$CLUSTER_NAME.config.yaml` and the cluster secrets template file `./roles/cluster/vars/secrets.yaml` to `./$CLUSTER_NAME.secrets.yaml`.
+Fill in the required values and change or delete the optional ones to your liking.
 Replace `$CLUSTER_NAME` with the chosen name for your cluster.
 Make sure you store these files somewhere safe.

 ### 4. Setup the cluster